 AI and ML provide the capability to the IoT devices to collect information.
 Thus, offering the IoT gadgets with a better understanding of data collection devices for obtaining essential records about their environment.

-Healthcare: Personalized patient care (remote patient monitoring, disease prediction using IoT /AI/ML devices).
+- Healthcare: Personalized patient care (remote patient monitoring, disease prediction using IoT /AI/ML devices).

-Data Analytics: Unleashing Power of Connected Data
+Data Analytics: Unleashing the Power of Connected Data

 IoT data analytics trends that are growing:

-Machine learning integration: Machine-learning algorithms can be leveraged to make the data analytics in IoT more improved and predictive.
+- Machine learning integration: Machine-learning algorithms can be leveraged to make the data analytics in IoT more improved and predictive.

-Smart Cities: Building Better Connected Future
+Smart Cities: Building a Better Connected Future

 Sustainability: Smart cities also have the added benefit of sustainability built into their DNA.
 Cities can monitor resources, save energy, and reduce their environmental burden by deploying IoT-enabled solutions that help them do more with fewer amounts of natural habitats.